clearout

 4. Verify & clean email lists before sending out campaigns

 As we have already mentioned some of the key contributors to degrading your email list hygiene are invalids, duplicates, typos, and spam.
-So, the first step after building an email list is to verify the email addresses before sending out email campaigns.
+So, the first step after building an email list is to clean it thoroughly, especially before sending out your email campaigns.

 Removing invalids: Invalid email addresses refer to those that are incorrectly formatted or are outdated i.e., they no longer exist.
 This happens usually when you are dealing with an old list, or extracting email addresses from untrusted sources.